-Venue: $4500 – You might think this is high, but we compared four different venues and in the end the one we chose made the most sense for space, numbers and cost.
+You might think this is high.
+We compared four different venues and in the end the one we chose made the most sense for space, numbers and cost.
 Cost compare your favorite venues to make the right financial decision for your wedding.
 Find my excel spreadsheet in this article.

-Hair/Make Up: $150 – I do not have anyone confirmed but all the quotes were around this price.
-I honestly do not know how hair and make up.
-I understand that I probably need it because I have no idea what I am doing, but they charge the same amount for the trial as they do for the big day?
+No one confirmed but all the quotes were around this price.
+I understand I need hair and make-up because I have no idea what I am doing, but they charge the same amount for the trial as they do for the big day.
+Anyone else confused by this?
 Another category that is WAY over budget.

 There you have it, our honest wedding budget.
 I have lumped items together in this list, but in reality we have every item accounted for separately.
 When we first started with cost comparing four different venues, seeing the numbers right in front of us helped it all make sense.
 When we narrowed it down to our dream venue, we knew the items we would keep and what didn’t serve our day.
 What works for us might not for others, or what is important for us, may be less for another couple.

-1. Create an affordable budget for you.
-Another couple might have a budget four times the size of ours or one that’s a quarter the size, but that is what works for them and this is what works for us.
+- Create an affordable budget for you.
+Another couple might have a budget four times the size of ours or one that’s a quarter the size.
+This is what works for us and that is what works for them.

-2. Don’t go into debt.
-We all want to throw the party of our dreams, I totally get that, but waking up the next day under a pile of debt, for one night, might not feel so good.
+- Don’t go into debt.
+We all want to throw the party of our dreams, I totally get that.
+Waking up the next day under a pile of debt, for one night, might not feel so good.

 All you brides to be out there I hope this helped you with your budget, or at least starting to plan one.
 I would say setting the budget and how much you want to spend is probably the hardest part.
 You have to do research, connect with vendors, and get accurate numbers for your city.
 Once you’ve done that all you need to do is find the vendor that is right for you, the bulk of the work is completed.
 Trust me, when you have your budget, the rest will be a breeze!